 World-class technology providers joined with Cray to deliver a comprehensive and advanced system.
 NVIDIA contributed powerful many-core GPU processors (GK110 Kepler GPUs) and AMD provided multi-core scalar processors.
 Xyratex, a leader in data storage contributed with its Lustre ® file system architecture, development and support.
 At 20PB, the Blue Waters file system is the largest Lustre file system worldwide.
-For its near-line storage system, Blue Waters enlisted NetSource to deploy and support a Spectra Logic large-scale automated tape library with a capacity of 500 PB.
+For its near-line storage system, Blue Waters enlisted NetSource to deploy and support a Spectra Logic large-scale automated tape library with a capacity of >250 PB.
 The HPSS software is provided by IBM.
+The nearline subsystem was decommissioned 3/31/2020.

 The Great Lakes Consortium for Petascale Computation has played a defining role in the Blue Waters project since its inception.
 The GLCPC is a collaboration among colleges, universities, national research laboratories, and other educational institutions.
 The consortium facilitates the widespread and effective use of petascale computing through the development of new computing software, applications, and technologies.